Create Bubble Chart in Excel with Multiple Series (with Easy Steps)

 To understand the multiple series phenomena easily, go over the example below.

-In the example above, if you have the sales report of 2 states and want to plot them in a single chart as different streaks.
-Then, it’s called a multiple series Bubble Chart.
+In the example below, if you have the sales report of 2 states and want to plot them in a single chart as different streaks, then, it’s called a multiple series Bubble Chart.

 Bubble Chart with Single Series: